 printf is a predefined standard C function for printing output.
 Predefined means that it is a function that has already been written and compiled, and linked together with our program at the time of linking.
+The concepts of compilation and linking are explained later in this chapter.
 The printf function causes everything between the starting and the ending quotation marks to be printed out.
 In this case, the output will be: